Rock Hill, South Carolina: Economy

 Rock Hill's economy was once dominated by the textile industry, and the restructuring of that industry in moving jobs overseas caused a decline in the local economy at one time.
 Over the past decade, Rock Hill has transitioned to a relatively strong manufacturing workforce.

 Other major companies in Rock Hill with headquarters or North American headquarters include Hyosung, Comporium Communications, 3D Systems, and Atlas Copco.

 The median income for a household in the city was $37,336, and the median income for a family was $45,697.
 Males had a median income of $32,156 versus $24,181 for females.
 The per capita income for the city was $18,929.
 About 9.7% of families and 14.0% of the population were below the poverty line, including 16.2% of those under age 18 and 12.0% of those age 65 or over.
 The unemployment rate of the city was 8.7 percent and 11,874 of the 71,459 residents lived and worked in the city with a daytime population change of +5,208 as of March 2011.
 The city is transitioning to a retail and manufacturing economy, and has been working to attract national and global companies.

-Shopping

-Rock Hill Galleria is a regional shopping mall.
+Rock Hill Galleria is a regional shopping mall founded in 1991.
+Rock Hill Mall (1968–c.
+1993, demolished 2006), and Town Center Mall (1975–1993) are former major shopping centers inside the city.

 Arts and culture

+Rock Hill's Historic Old Town area is home to many of the city's historic buildings, art galleries, history museums, and cultural events.